- Free Personal Horoscope and Lucky Numbers

 beneficial effects such as reduction of tension, lowering of BP,

-relaxation of muscles, increase of concentration & work efficiency
+relaxation of muscles, increase of concentration and work efficiency

 result, some form of Meditation has become an essential part of